YGGDRASIL-STUDIO/Discouraged-Workers/README.md

 Introduce
 ===================
-Discouraged Workers is an episode that takes the korean trend <strong>"The end of the end drama"</strong>.
+Discouraged Workers are an episode that takes the korean trend <strong>"The end of the end drama"</strong>.
 Parable of youth's dark and Ga-Yeon's gloomy everyday.

 Description
 ===================
 <ul><li>The game is not game, this is an Kinetic Novel.</li>
 <li>The episode is <strong>adult content.</strong> Children, Seniors or Pregnants, Feeble-Minded Person are not allowed to play this game.</li>
 <li>You do not need to intervene in the game.
-Only Watching, Reading, Listening, Feeling.</li></ul>
+Only Watching, Reading, Listening, Feeling.</li>
+<li>Discouraged Workers are playing to automatically.</li></ul>

 Features
 ===================
 <ul><li>Meticulous storytelling with <strong>gloomy</strong> theme.</li>
 <li>Short but intense 75 minutes.</li>
+<li>Autoplay that's like a humans speech speed.</li>
 <li>Cinematic transition effects.</li>
 <li>The actual photo retouching background.</li>
 <li>Over 30+ achievements and rewards -Currently not implemented.</li>